NLog/NLog.github.io/_posts/2015-06-18-nlog-4-0-1-has-been-released.md

 * Some descriptions for the obsolete methods are corrected.

 Thanks for reporting those issues and creating Pull Requests!
 Without your help we could not release of 4.0.1 on short time.

+PS: details of the fixed issues can be found on the [GitHub 4.0.1 milestone](https://github.com/NLog/NLog/issues?q=milestone%3A4.0.1).